Financial Stewardship

 -

 In 2023, we purchased the property on Center Dr. to create Innovation Academy.
 Innovation Academy is intended to fill the needs of students and families who desire something different from traditional high school education.
 The investment in the IA property was made with funding from our reserves.
-Our reserves remain healthy and are above the Board set level of 5% of our total general fund balance.
+Our reserves remain healthy and are above the Board's set level of 5% of our total general fund balance.

 -